sourcegraph/handbook/content/ce/support-tools.md

 Our job requires that at least one of us is actively paying attention to what's coming into Zendesk between 9am-5pm pacific Monday - Friday.
 The only time the team expects you to not be logged in during your working hours is during your focus blocks as listed in our [schedule](https://about.sourcegraph.com/handbook/ce/support-schedule).
 Otherwise, if you need to focus, just let the team know in our #customer-support-chat Slack channel so we can coordinate and make sure to have you covered!

 ### Notifications
 Set your notifications however you see fit to make sure you are able to help monitor the queue.
-We also let Zendesk notify us via email every time there is a new ticket.

 ### Views
 When you log into Zendesk, all tickets are organized by the following views: